Tower Hill Memorials, London

 “No grave but the sea”

-This memorial is often overlooked by visitors, as it is located just opposite the imposing Tower of London.
+Visitors often overlook this memorial, as it is located just opposite the imposing Tower of London.

 The Great War

-On the south side of Trinity Square Gardens stands the vaulted passageway, which commemorates almost 12,000 Mercantile Marines lives lost during World War I.
+The vaulted passageway on the south side of Trinity Square Gardens, commemorating almost 12,000 Mercantile Marines lives lost during World War I.

 The corner of the World War I Memorial at Trinity Memorial Gardens on Tower Hill.
 The vaulted passageway has brass plaques attached to the stonework with the names of those lost at sea.